 Chief Nursing Officer, University Medical Center

-Kathy Baker, PhD, RN, NE-BC, serves as chief nursing officer at UVA Health University Medical Center.
+Kathy Baker, PhD, RN, NE-BC, FAAN, serves as chief nursing officer at UVA Health University Medical Center and is associate dean of Clinical Affairs at the UVA School of Nursing.
 Baker came to UVA from VCU Health, where she had more than two decades in nursing leadership, including most recently as associate chief nurse and associate vice president of nursing.
 Baker also serves as adjunct faculty for the VCU School of Nursing’s master’s program in Nursing Leadership.
 While at VCU, she oversaw transformational efforts to strengthen the nursing workforce, increase the focus on quality and patient safety, and improve overall operational efficiency.
 At UVA Health, her priorities include advancing new nursing care models to ensure UVA Health is making the best use of all team members’ skills and supporting the recruitment, retention, and mentorship of outstanding nurses.

 Baker is also a prolific author and nurse scientist, with a research focus in work environments, patient safety, and workplace satisfaction.
 Her recent publications include: